 - Cover and refrigerate at least 3 hours.

 - When ready to serve, remove and discard the garlic.

 - Top the beets with mint and goat cheese.

-If you liked this post and recipe for marinated roasted beet salad with goat cheese out these links to more Weight Watchers friendly beet recipes:
+If you like this marinated roasted beet salad, check out these WW friendly recipes:

 - Tomato, Avocado, and Golden Beet Salad - a combination I never would have considered but the reviews are favorable so I want to give it a try (Weight Watchers)

-- Quinoa, Beet & Arugula Salad – a yummy filling combination (LaaLoosh)
+- Quinoa, Beet and Arugula Salad - a yummy filling combination (LaaLoosh)